Tyrone Taylor Preview, Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

+- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks seventh in MLB.

-- The Phillies have a 3.98 team ERA that ranks 10th across all MLB pitching staffs.
+- The Phillies have the 11th-ranked team ERA across all league pitching staffs (4.01).

-- His most recent appearance was on Sunday against the St. Louis Cardinals, when the right-hander tossed seven scoreless innings while giving up just one hit.
+- His last appearance was on Sunday, Aug.
+13 against the Minnesota Twins, when the left-hander tossed 6 1/3 innings, surrendering two earned runs while allowing six hits.

+- The 28-year-old has a 3.88 ERA and 8.2 strikeouts per nine innings in 17 games this season, while giving up a batting average of .277 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.